Unfair dismissal

 Small businesses have different rules for dismissal.

-The Small Business Fair Dismissal Code (DOCX 25.5KB) (PDF 220.4KB) provides protection against unfair dismissal claims, where an employer follows the Code.
+The Small Business Fair Dismissal Code provides protection against unfair dismissal claims, where an employer follows the Code.
 The Commission will deem a dismissal to be fair if the employer follows the Code and can provide evidence of this.

-A small business is defined as any business with fewer than 15 employees.
+A small business is defined as any business with less than 15 employees.

 To figure out whether a business is a small business, count all employees employed at the time of the dismissal including: